What is Docker?

 sudo systemctl status docker # check Docker status

-sudo systemctl enable --now docker # enable Docker if not running
+sudo systemctl enable --now docker # enable and start

 Pull images, run containers, list and manage them.